GJT-34/dc-metro/README.md

     - Use the [Header Type Options](#header-type-options) table to update _header_type to show whether you want the display's header to show the categories of train information in the display (i.e., "LN DEST  MIN"), to show the station's name, or to disappear completely so the space can be used to show an additional row of train information.

-4. At the end, the first part of your configuration file should look similar to what's below.
+4. In the end, the first part of your configuration file should look similar to what's below.
 If you only want to show one screen of information, then delete the second set of curly braces (the "{" and "}" characters) and everything in between.
 Be careful to use single quotes, brackets, and commas consistent with what is set out below.

 ```python
     'screen': [